JOHNMULAMA/JOHNMULAMA/README.md

 🌱 **I’m currently learning**:
 - Advanced AI frameworks for sustainable applications
 - Innovations in blockchain scalability using technologies like Hyperledger Fabric and Layer 2 solutions.
-- Innovations in blockchain technology, such as KYC integration, smart contracts, and tokenization.
+- Innovations in blockchain technology, such as KYC integration, multi-platform smart contracts, and advanced tokenization.

 👯 **I’m looking to collaborate on**:
 - Blockchain projects focused on decentralized finance (DeFi), secure communication, and smart contract development.